 - The motocross-style seat is hard and not very comfortable for long road stretches.

 - Knobbly tires are not well suited for the road, offer little grip in the wet, and wear down very fast on road.

-- The lack of windscreen does not offer protection from wind at highway speeds
+- The lack of a windscreen does not offer protection from the wind at highway speeds

 The luggage system allows you to carry the gear required for adventure motorcycle camping.